-Native to South-Eastern United States, saw palmetto or Serenoa repens is a plant that has an extremely slow growth.
+Native to South-Eastern United States, saw palmetto or Serenoa repens is a plant with many health benefits.

 This palm species grows in Florida where its fruits are harvested in abundance, and is also found in Alabama, Georgia and Mississippi.